ProbablyNotArtyom/diagrom64/README.md

 ## Building

 The CC65 compiler suite is required to build this project.
 To do so, just type `make all` in the project root.
-To test the ROM, us `make sim` to open diagrom in VICE.
-If it doesn't find the vice binary correctly, just launch vice with `x64 -kernal bin/diagrom` instead.
+To test the ROM, us `make sim` to open diagrom64 in VICE.
+If it doesn't find the vice binary correctly, just launch vice with `x64 -kernal bin/diagrom.bin` instead.

 ## Authors